 a) Study trips - travel costs associated with these are included in the course fees where the trip forms part of the assessed course;

 b) Materials - the course fees allow for provision of some basic materials, but exclude specialist or project-specific materials;

-c) Meals - the course fees includes coffee, lunch and tea on all weekdays when attendance on-site forms part of the course.
-Packed lunches will be provided for any day study trips.
-The course fees exclude any meals or refreshments during i) study trips which last longer than one day and ii) work placement periods;
+c) Meals - the course fees include refreshments on all weekdays when attendance on-site forms part of the course but exclude any meals.
+The course fees also exclude any meals or refreshments during: i) study trips; and ii) work placement periods;

-d) Work placement periods - a nominal daily travel allowance (rate subject to change) will be deducted from the course fees for periods of work placement which form part of the assessed course;
+d) Work placement periods - a nominal daily travel allowance (rate subject to change) will be allocated for periods of work placement which form part of the assessed course;

-e) Conferences - fees and travel and subsistence costs associated with conference attendance are excluded from course fees; and
+e) Conferences - fees and travel and subsistence costs associated with conference attendance are not included in the course fees; and

-f) Tools - the course fees allow for the use of basic tools and equipment, but exclude specialist or project-specific tools.
+f) Tools - the course fees allow for the use of basic tools and equipment, but do not include the cost of specialist or project-specific tools.

-3. We may routinely increase course fees from year to year for one year courses, and may review and change such course fees without notice.
-Changes to course fees for your course will not be made during the term of that course where it is a one year course.
-Course fees for courses lasting for two or more years may be routinely increased from year to year by no more than the change in the Retail Prices Index.
-Details of such changes will be notified to you in advance of your arrival for the next year of your course.
+3. We may routinely increase our course fees from year to year for one year courses, and may review and change such course fees without notice.
+Changes to your course fees will not be made during the term of that course where it is a one year course.
+Your course fees for courses lasting for two or more years may be routinely increased from year to year by no more than the change in the Retail Prices Index.
+Details of such changes will be notified to you as soon as reasonably practicable in advance of your arrival for the next year of your course and in any event, not less than months before the start of the academic year to which the fee increase is intended to apply.
 Please note that two or more one year courses studied one after another do not constitute two year courses, even if they are commonly studied together.